 Each student is required to complete four years of a Career Technical Education program.
-To learn more about Connecticut Technical High School System's Diesel and Heavy-Duty Equipment Repair course breakdown by grade, please visit our district website.
+To learn more about Connecticut Technical High School System's Diesel and Heavy-Duty Equipment Repair program, please visit our district website.

 Diesel Department Head: Brendan Smith (860) 649-5396 x381